jishengx97/ece1724rust_project/Final_Report.md

 ## User's Guide

-### 1. To register an user, send a POST request to route api/register/, replacing the fields in angle brackets with real values:
+### 1. To register an user, send a POST request to route api/register/:

 ```bash
 curl "http://localhost:8000/api/register/" \